pop-os/shell/README.md

 ### Launcher

 The launcher is summoned with `Super` + `/`.
 The search list displays matching windows based on their window name and title, and applications on the system which can be launched.
 The arrow keys are used to select an application or window from the search list.
-If it is a window, the selected window will be visually highlighted with an overlay, if two windows have the same name and title.
+If it is a window, the selected window will be visually highlighted with an overlay, in case two windows have the same name and title.
 Pressing `Return` on a window will bring that window to focus, switching to its workspace, and unminimizing it if it was minimized.

 #### Launcher Modes